astrodeveloper10/blog-preview-card-main/README.md

 ### Useful resources

-- [Example resource 1](https://www.joshwcomeau.com/css/surprising-truth-about-pixels-and-accessibility/) - This helped me for calculating the font sizes using `calc()`.
+- [Pixels and accessibility](https://www.joshwcomeau.com/css/surprising-truth-about-pixels-and-accessibility/) - This helped me for calculating the font sizes using `calc()`.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.joshwcomeau.com/css/custom-css-reset/) - This is an amazing article for learning about the CSS reset rules and what each rule does.
+- [CSS Reset](https://www.joshwcomeau.com/css/custom-css-reset/) - This is an amazing article for learning about the CSS reset rules and what each rule does.

 ### AI Collaboration